 What to include (in brief):

-- Your vision — are you opening an easy going sports bar to cater for the local football crowd, or a glitzy cocktail lounge to draw people in from right across the town?
+Your vision — are you opening an easy-going sports bar to cater to the local football crowd, an independent pub that showcases local craft beers or a glitzy cocktail lounge to draw people across town?

-- An implementation plan, outlining how you’ll take your bar from an idea to a living, breathing business.
+An implementation plan, outlining how you’ll take your bar or pub from an initial idea to a living, breathing business.

 The company description is a fuller overview of your bar business.
 It details the things your reader really needs to know in a 360-degree view, including your concept, location and target market.
 After reading, there should be no questions left as to who, what and where you are, and why you’re doing what you’re doing.